John M. Last: Career

 A leader in the development of ethical standards for epidemiology and public health, Last led the International Epidemiological Association initiative to develop guidelines on ethical conduct of epidemiological research, practice, and teaching (1987–93); he was a member of the Working Group of the Council for International Organizations of Medical Sciences that drafted International Guidelines for Ethical Review of Epidemiological Studies (1991).

 He made numerous contributions to the public health reference literature, especially in the capacity of a scientific editor.
 He edited four editions of Public Health and Preventive Medicine (1980, 1986, 1991, 1998), known as "Maxcy-Rosenau-Last" and is editor-emeritus of the 15th edition in 2008.
 As founding editor, he produced four editions of the Dictionary of Epidemiology (1983, 1988; 1995, 2001); The successor and current editor of the dictionary is the Catalan scholar Miquel Porta.
-This dictionary has been translated into French, Spanish, Portuguese, Chinese, Japanese, Arabic, Persian, Serbian, Slovakian, Russian and Ukrainian.
+This dictionary has been translated into French, Spanish, Portuguese, Chinese, Japanese, Arabic, Persian, Serbian, Slovak, Russian and Ukrainian.
 A new (7th) edition will be published in April, 2026.
 He co-edited the Oxford Illustrated Companion to Medicine 3rd edition (2001) and An Encyclopedia of Public Health (2002).
 He was contributing editor on public health sciences and practice for Stedman's Medical Dictionary (1990, 1995, 2000, 2005) and the New Oxford American Dictionary (2001).
 He was scientific editor of the Canadian Journal of Public Health 1981–1991, editor of the Annals of the Royal College of Physicians and Surgeons of Canada 1990–1998, and interim editor of the American Journal of Preventive Medicine in 1988–89.
 Author of Public Health and Human Ecology (1987, 1996), he continues to contribute to the field: as editor of a Dictionary of Public Health (2006), and as coauthor of Global Public Health - Ecological Foundations (2013).